Mauricio-xxi/iron-car-racing/README.md

 ## MVP (CANVAS)

-The car is a rectangular object.
+The car is a rectangular object
-The car moves lane changes when you press a direction key.
+The car moves lane changes when you press a direction key
-The road is three lanes, the obstacles are appearing in a random way.
+The road is three lanes, the obstacles are appearing in a random way
-When the car hits an obstacle it loses and a final screen appears.
+When the car hits an obstacle it loses and a final screen appears

 ## Backlog